lsst-dm/Openstack-tests/README.md

     fab setUpMyVM

 You will be prompted to enter the name for the VM instance being created.

+A little guide to what I've done.
+This is also where I'll maintain a list of issues I have encountered, or anticipate to encounter.

 ## Overview
 We will be using `NovaClient` to connect to `acx.ncsa.illinois.edu`, and start an instance.